alex-gutev/generic-cl/README.md

 Methods:

 -   `VECTOR T`

-    Shifts the elements following `INDEX` one elements towards the front of the vector and shrinks the vector by one element.
+    Shifts the elements following `INDEX` one element towards the front of the vector and shrinks the vector by one element.

     **Note:** Signals a `TYPE-ERROR` if the vector is not adjustable.

 **Note:** This method is not implemented for lists as removing the first element of a list cannot be implemented (efficiently) as a side effect alone.